Christopher Morel Player Props: Cubs vs. Cardinals

 Christopher Morel At The Plate

-- Morel has eight doubles, a triple, 15 home runs and 19 walks while hitting .263.
+- Morel has eight doubles, a triple, 16 home runs and 19 walks while batting .267.

+- Morel enters this game on a four-game hitting streak.
+During his last outings, he's hitting .263 with one homer.

-- Looking at the 57 games he has played this season, he's hit a long ball in 15 of them (26.3%), and in 6.5% of his trips to the plate.
+- In 27.1% of his games this year, he has hit a home run, and 6.6% of his trips to the plate.

-- Morel has an RBI in 25 of 57 games this year, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Morel has picked up an RBI in 45.8% of his games this season, with two or more RBI in 20.3% of his games.
+He has also plated three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.